How SciDAP works?

 After processing is complete, researchers can view the results of the analysis in the interface provided by SciDAP.
 Actual data are loaded directly from the satellite.

-Datirium constantly updates SciDAP interface and the users will always have the latest version of software and pipelines.
+Datirium constantly updates the SciDAP interface and users will always have the latest version of software and pipelines.
 SciDAP's reproducible CWL pipelines are open-source and are synchronized with GiHub.

 Scroll Down to learn the Processmouse